| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 The initialized gurobi model. |

-# To run the following example, Gurobi must be installed. # Load the data data <- treat_out_match # Solve the mixed-integer program. solution = dose_thresh_attributable_one_sided(data$treat, data$complain, data$match_ind, gamma=log(1), alpha = 0.1, monotone = TRUE, Delta = 5, direction = "less", threshold = log(3.5),M = 10000, eps = 0.0001,relax = FALSE, feasible = FALSE)
+# To run the following example, Gurobi must be installed. # Load the data data <- lead_crime # Solve the mixed-integer program. solution = tryCatch(dose_thresh_attributable_one_sided(data$log_lead, data$complain, data$matched_sets, gamma=log(1), alpha = 0.1, monotone = TRUE, Delta = 5, direction = "less", threshold = log(3.5),M = 10000, eps = 0.0001,relax = FALSE, feasible = FALSE), error = function(e) NULL )# To run the following example, Gurobi must be installed. # Load the data data <- lead_crime # Solve the mixed-integer program. solution = tryCatch(dose_thresh_attributable_one_sided(data$log_lead, data$complain, data$matched_sets, gamma=log(1), alpha = 0.1, monotone = TRUE, Delta = 5, direction = "less", threshold = log(3.5),M = 10000, eps = 0.0001,relax = FALSE, feasible = FALSE), error = function(e) NULL )

-extract_above_threshold_vs_baseline(z, r, threshold)
+extract_above_threshold_vs_baseline(z, r, threshold)extract_above_threshold_vs_baseline(z, r, threshold)

 z |